 Are the drugs you’re taking putting you at increased risk for dementia?
-A new study in the journal JAMA Internal Medicine gives good reason to take a second look inside your medicine cabinet.
+A 2019 study in the journal JAMA Internal Medicine gives good reason to take a second look inside your medicine cabinet.

 For some time, scientists have known about the connection between anticholinergic drugs and an increased risk of dementia.
 Now new research suggests that they could be upping your risk of dementia by as much as 50 percent.